 Reflective latent variable.
 A reflective latent variable is one in which all of the indicators are expected to be highly correlated with the latent variable score, and also highly correlated with one another.
 For example, the answers to certain question-statements by a group of people, measured on a 1 to 7 scale (1=strongly disagree; 7 strongly agree) and answered after a meal, are expected to be highly correlated with the latent variable "satisfaction with a meal".
 The question-statements are: "I am satisfied with this meal", and "After this meal, I feel full".
-Therefore, the latent variable "satisfaction with a meal", can be said to be reflectively measured through these two indicators.
+Therefore, the latent variable "satisfaction with a meal".
 These indicators store answers to the two question-statements.
 This latent variable could be represented in a model graph as "Satisf", and the indicators as "Satisf1" and "Satisf2".